-The main objective of this study is to examine the effect of tax revenue on economic growth in is that it depicted by the fact that it fall within timeline in which VAT one of components indirect was introduced by the Nigerian government.
+The main objective of this study is to examine the effect of tax revenue on economic growth in is that it depicted by the fact that it fall within timeline in which value added tax one of components indirect was introduced by the Nigerian government.
 Pair Granger causality testing was employed to ascertain the relationship between dependent and independent variables.
-The results showed that first; there is a no significant relationship between CIT and economic growth in Nigeria.
-The results revealed that there is a positive relationship between VAT and economic growth in both long run and short run.
-Finally, the Granger causality test results, showed that there is no significant relationship between custom duty and economic growth in Nigeria.
+The results showed that first; there is a no significant relationship between company income tax and economic growth in Nigeria.
+The results revealed that there is a positive relationship between causality test results, showedthat there is no significant relationship between custom duty and economic growth in Nigeria.
 The study recommended that policy makers should concentration effort on long run policies that will stimulate generation of indirect taxes in the long-run